arc-archive/arc-dev-guide/docs/apic-architecture-overview.md

 The same model is used in `arc-models`.
 When a model has changed and the changes has been committed to the data store the component dispatches corresponding event.
 Each component that relays on the model state listens for this event and updates it's state if necessary.
 Consider `arc-history-menu` element.
 When new entry is added to the history store the menu should also add new item to the list.
 This is done by listening for change event.

 Currently there is no central documentation for events API.
 Each event is documented in the component documentation.
 It may be available in the future.
+Look for documentation parts in the code with `@event` tag.
+See an example at [https://github.com/advanced-rest-client/arc-models/blob/3.0.0-preview/request-model.js#L1360]().

 ## Shell application concept